mactul/powermake/tutorials/04-configuration-and-crosscompilation/README.md

 Will ensure that all the compilation is done with the clang toolchain.

 > [!TIP]
-> If you are using Windows (shame on you ?), you cannot set a environment variable on the same line of a command.
+> If you are using Windows (shame on you ?), you cannot set an environment variable on the same line of a command.
 > To do the same thing you have to enter:
 > ```bat
 > SET CC=clang